willogy-team/insights--tensorflow/part5/README.md

 model.load_weights(checkpoint_path)
 ```

-Now, as the VGG architecture has already been defined by the class ```VGG16Net```, we just simply call it without the necessity of creating the function ```create_model```.
+As the VGG architecture has already been defined by the class ```VGG16Net```, we just simply call it without the necessity of creating the function ```create_model``` like above.
 The other things are the same as before.
 After reconstructing the network, we build model and load weights.

 ```python
 model = VGG16Net(num_classes=3) # Construct the VGG network for 3-class classification